stelianok/Proffy-NLW-2/README.md

 ## Features 🛠✨

   - Teacher can register in the web app.
-  - Teacher can register a classes in the web app.
+  - Teacher can register classes in the web app.
+  - User can filter classes by day, time, subject and talk with the professors in the web via whatsapp.
+  - User can filter classes by day, time, subject and talk with the professors in the app via whatsapp.
+  - User can favorite the teachers.

 ## Contributing 🤗